xLinkOut/telegram-udf-autoit/README.md

 $msgData[5] = Text of the message
 ```

-If you want to try all the available features, use the Test file into /test folder.
-Open it, insert your bot's token, your chat id (make sure you have sent at least one message to the bot) and then execute it.
+If you want to try all the available features, use the Test file into /tests folder.
+Open it, insert your bot's token, your chat id **(make sure you have sent at least one message to the bot)** and then execute it.

 ## What you need to know
 I'm writing a wiki, you can find it [here](https://github.com/xLinkOut/telegram-udf-autoit/wiki).